 Examples of side-by-side matrix questions:

 Identify the variables.
-They can be customer support, packaging, and on-time arrival.
-Next, you should add different dimensions to the question such as importance and satisfaction level.
+They can be customer support, packaging, and punctuality.
+Next, you should add different dimensions such as importance and satisfaction level.
 On each table, you should add a similar scale.
 You can start with 1, which could mean Not Important and Not Satisfied.

 Use data reference questions to gather validated data against standardized databases.
 For example, direct respondents to enter their postal code or zip code in a small text box.
 The value entered will then be cross-referenced with the database.
 If it is correct, their city or state will be displayed, and they can proceed with the survey.
 And if it is incorrect, they’ll be asked to enter a valid postal code or zip code.